AFROTC-Det-345/llab-spring-23/Duty Descriptions and Deliverables - Spring 23.md

 3. Deliver UXO/IED lesson on LLAB #7.
 4. Deliver TCCC lesson on LLAB #7.
 5. Schedule and complete initial and final feedback NLT LLAB #4 and LLAB #12.
-6. Update Accountability Tracker NLT 24hrs after PMT event for all cadets in their element.
+6. Update Accountability Tracker NLT 24hrs after each PMT event.
 7. Update Cadet Report Card NLT 24 hours after any PMT for all cadets in their element
 8. Assist Training Ops Flt/CC in preparing LLAB, IMT, and FTP plans for submission to (TOF/CC) NLT five days before the week of execution.
-9. Create and maintain a position continuity document throughout the semester for completion NLT one week after the end of classes (28 April 2023).
+9. Create and maintain a position continuity document throughout the semester for completion NLT one week after the end of classes (13 May 2023).

 ### Unit Fitness Program Manager (345 CSQ/UFPM) – C/Capt Seth Perry
 **Function:** To plan, coordinate, and execute the CDS Physical Training program.